-The ability to recruit the best candidates for senior positions is absolutely essential for any top performing business.
-But should the crucial task of sourcing and approaching these individuals be entrusted to an in-house recruiting team, or should an outside specialist firm be brought in to help manage the hiring process?
+The ability to recruit the best candidates for senior positions is absolutely essential for any top-performing business.
+But should the crucial task of sourcing and approaching these individuals to be entrusted to an in-house recruiting team, or should an outside specialist firm be brought in to help manage the hiring process?
 Both have their advantages, and here are some of the key points for a firm to consider when deciding whether or not they need to enlist some outside expertise.

 Of course, a search firm cannot absolutely guarantee that a hire will be successful any more than an in-house team can, but they can bring a great level of expertise and thoroughness to the search, and in this context using outside specialists can in many cases be the more cost-effective route, even if the initial costs are higher.

 It’s also worth remembering that you only need to pay external firms as and when you need them, whereas keeping a highly skilled in-house team on the books will continue to be a drain on finances even though you may not actually need them all the time.

 On the face of it the in-house recruiter has an advantage here because by working internally day in day out, they will have gained an intimate knowledge of their company and its culture, direction, and needs.
 However, while they may know their own company inside out, they may have less of a clear picture of their industry as a whole.

 An external recruiter, meanwhile, works closely with a number of companies, and if they are specialists then they will have long-term experience of working within a particular sector.
 This means that they are likely to have a stronger understanding of what separates one firm from another, and how closely suited a candidate is to a particular firm over another.

 While there are without question many fantastic recruiters working in both the specialist recruiters and in-house environments, the external recruiters tend to get the lion’s share of the stand-out performers, largely because of the greater rewards on offer.